jcaip/jcaip.github.io/_posts/2017-05-04-Computer-Graphics.md

 #### Lines
 There are three main forms for lines:

 |Explicit | Implicit | Parametric |
 |---------|----------|------------|
 |$$y = mx + B$$ | f(x,y) = (x-x_o)dy - (y-y_0)dx | $$ x(t) = x_0 + t(x_1 - x_0)\\ x(t) = y_0 + t(y_1 - y_0)|

 Explicit representation has trouble representing vertical lines, while implicit representation to check if a point is on ($$f(x,y) = 0$$ ), above ( $$f(x,y) > 0$$ ), or below ($$f(x,y) < 0 $$ ) the line.

+Parametric makes it easy to draw the line with regards to another paramater, $$t$$

 ## Coordinate Systems
 With the homogenous representaiton, we can define coordinate systems.